niomwungeri-fabrice/api-rate-limiter/ReadMe.md

 production-ready application are not included.
 Users considering this demo for a production environment should be aware of these limitations and plan for additional development in areas such as:

-- Enhanced User Management: Implementing a more sophisticated system for handling user data, roles, and permissions.
+- *Enhanced User Management*: Implementing a more sophisticated system for handling user data, roles, and permissions.
-- Database Persistence: Replacing Redis with a persistent database solution for long-term record-keeping and robust data management.
+- *Database Persistence*: Replacing Redis with a persistent database solution for long-term record-keeping and robust data management.
-- Comprehensive Validations: Incorporating thorough input and data validation checks to ensure data integrity and application stability.
+- *Comprehensive Validations*: Incorporating thorough input and data validation checks to ensure data integrity and application stability.
-- Robust Security Measures: Strengthening the application's security posture through measures like encryption, authentication, and authorization protocols.
+- *Robust Security Measures*: Strengthening the application's security posture through measures like encryption, authentication, and authorization protocols.
-- Codebase Consistency: Ensuring uniformity and standardization across the entire codebase to improve maintainability and scalability.
+- *Codebase Consistency*: Ensuring uniformity and standardization across the entire codebase to improve maintainability and scalability.
   While this demo provides valuable insights into handling API overload and request management, it should be augmented with the above enhancements for a fully operational production deployment.